 Bees don't know how to build outside walls for their homes.
-They live inside hollow structures such as trees, rock caverns, hollow logs, light poles, old propane tanks, and even inside human homes' walls.
+They live inside hollow structures such as trees, rock caverns, hollow logs, light poles, old propane tanks, and even inside the walls of some houses.

-If you come across a hive out in the open, you would see honeycomb.
+If you come across a hive in the open, you will see a honeycomb.
 Honeycomb WAX is the only way to identify a beehive safely.
-Wasps and hornets make paper comb.
+Wasps and hornets make paper combs.

 A Fool for Honey

 Cartoons and movies often show a bear digging in a hive like this for honey.
 It is a Hollywood misconception.
-Our nearest Scheels and Cabela's sporting good stores both have taxidermy bears holding a wasp hive, made by someone who didn't study bees.
+Our nearest Scheels and Cabela's sporting goods stores both have taxidermy bears holding a wasp hive made by someone who didn't understand bees.

 Since honeybees don't build outer wall structures, these are all wasp and hornet hives.
 Bears would never attempt to touch a hornet hive.
 They do not smell like sweet honey.
 Wasps and hornets feed their young dead insects, which won't entice a bear.

-And so for those who say honeybees may have moved into an abandoned wasp hive, the paper shell can not support the weight of the beeswax alone minus the bees and honey.
-This is why beehives are made from heavy wooden dovetailed boxes to support the weight of the colony.
+And so, for those who say honeybees may have moved into an abandoned wasp hive, the paper shell can not support the weight of the beeswax alone, minus the bees and honey.
+This is why manmade beehives are made from heavy wooden dovetailed boxes to support the weight of the wax and colony.